 All travelers should register with the Risk Management Department.
 Please register at Foreign Travel Registration 14 days prior to departure.
 In the case of an emergency, it is very important that we have contact information for our faculty, staff and students, so that we may be of assistance.
 By registering, 14 days prior to departure you will be eligible for a travel insurance package which includes health insurance, assistance services, emergency evacuation and online and toll-free tools through HTH Worldwide Insurance Services.

-Please click on the logo to visit their web-site or click here view all of the coverage benefits that the company provides.
+Please visit their web-site or click here view all of the coverage benefits that the company provides.

 The following individuals are qualified to receive travel insurance from Oakland University.